 So why should you volunteer with elephants?
 Because you get to spend a lot of quality time with them in their natural habitat, you make them more comfortable than they have ever been by treating the detriments of years of abuse, your money goes to the right resources and is received with gratitude, you get to see a real Thai community outside the tourist circuit, and you may just leave completely changed and inspired.

 Since volunteering, I have talked with many travelers about similar experiences with other good organizations.
 My experience with BEES was a perfect fit for me, but you may not be one who likes cats and dogs or cold showers, so here are some links off of the Lonely Planet track recommended by myself and other travelers:

 Please share this story and help educate each other about volunteering with (rather than riding) these precious animals.

 Kodee Cloninger has traveled and worked overseas in a number of ways since graduating college.
 Her adventures and opportunities have taken her to multiple Latin American and Asian countries in the last few years, and new doors are constantly opening for her, beckoning her to more corners of the world.
 Check out Kodee’s blog here.

-Listen to Kodee talk about finding work overseas on the podcast.
+Listen to Kodee and Jackie talk about finding work overseas on the podcast.